 Fulkerson-Hilton House was built around 1800 of oak, pine, and poplar hewn logs.
-The two-story house rests on a limestone foundation and faces the north fork of the Holston River.
+The two-story house rests on a limestone foundation and faces the north fork of the Holston River in Scott County.
 The dwelling was the residence of frontier settler Abraham Fulkerson, who fought in the American Revolution, purchased the property in the 1780s, and operated a mill there before becoming one of the first Scott County commissioners in 1814.
 The Rev. Samuel Hilton, who established two Baptist churches in the area, bought the property in 1816.
 Fulkersons and Hiltons have intermarried over the years, and the house remains in the possession of family heirs.

 VLR: Virginia Landmarks Register